bernatferragut/CCT/Explorations/AI 1.md

 | OK TO SHARE ONLINE | SOMETIMES OK TO SHARE ONLINE | NEVER OK TO SHARE  ONLINE |
 |--------------------|---------------------------|--------------------------|

-Ask students to place each following information in the appropriate column:
+Ask students to place each of the following pieces of information in the appropriate column:

 * Home address - never ok
 * Full name - never ok